Where is Kieron Dyer now?

-The beginning of the end of Dyer’s career was when he broke his leg in 2007 whilst playing for West Ham United and he unfortunately never managed to play a string of consecutive games again.
+The beginning of the end of his career was in 2007 when he broke his leg whilst playing for West Ham United and he unfortunately never managed to play a string of consecutive games again.

 Best remembered for his days on Tyneside with Newcastle United, Dyer was an important member of the side which finished fourth, third and fifth under Bobby Robson during the early 2000’s.

-During this period, Dyer was also playing regularly for the England national side and went onto win a total of 33 caps and was also a member of the squad which went to the 2002 FIFA World Cup.
+During this period, he was also playing regularly for the England national side and went onto win a total of 33 caps and was also a member of the squad which went to the 2002 FIFA World Cup.

 Since retiring from playing, Dyer has pursued a career in the coaching side of the game and returned to former club Ipswich Town where he took charge of the under-16’s before moving up to work as assistant coach of the under-18’s side.

 This was the second year running a former Premier League footballer has appeared on the show following the success of Jimmy Bullard in 2014.

-In the same year he also made his first appearance on BT Sport as one of their pundits for their Saturday ‘Score’ show.
+He has also done some pundit work and made his first appearance on BT Sport in 2016 as one of the panel on their Saturday ‘Score’ show.